 Current Projects

-and Friends of Medina County Parks focuses on providing funding for projects that create lasting and measurable positive impacts on Medina County Park District.
+Friends of Medina County Parks focuses on providing funding for projects that create lasting and measurable positive impacts on Medina County Park District.
 Below are a few high-profile projects that will enhance and elevate Medina County parks for both current and future generations.

 If you would like to learn more about how to contribute, please contact Development Coordinator Natalie Peacock at 330-722-9364 or npeacock@medinaco.org.